mudasiri/budget-me/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Budget App] <a name="is a web app that helps users categorize and manage their transactions for easy expense tracking.
+# 📖 [Budgetimi App] <a name="is a web app that helps users record, manage and track their transactions for easy expense tracking.
 Stay organized and gain insights into your spending habits with this user-friendly tool."></a>

-**[Budget App]** is based on Ruby Language and Rails framework.
+**[Budgetimi App]** is built with Ruby Language and Rails framework.

 ## 🛠 Built With <a name="built-with"></a>